odevices/docs/er-301/behind-panel/rear-card.md

 </details>

 # Manual firmware update
-You can also accomplish a firmware update by directly copying the system files to the rear SD card using your computer.
-You would use this method when you are unable to boot into the ER-301's operating system or you are unable to get the ER-301 to recognize (i.e. mount) your front SD card.
+You can accomplish a firmware update by directly copying the system files to the rear SD card using your computer.

+{% include pitfall.html
+content="You would only use this method if the builtin [Firmware Updater](/er-301/admin/firmware) fails for some reason."
+%}

 1. Power down your case and remove the ER-301 so that you can get at the rear SD card.
 1. Remove the rear SD card and take it over to your computer.